 There are plenty of reasons why driving an electric car is great, and benefits not only you as the driver, but also the environment.

-While MG produces great petrol and diesel cars, the benefits of an EV mean they’re the perfect choice for drivers looking to make the switch to electric:
+While MG produces great petrol cars, the benefits of an EV mean they’re the perfect choice for drivers looking to make the switch to electric: